-- The student has graduated from an accredited high school or satisfied requirements for the General Educational Development (GED) Equivalency Certificate - The student's high school class graduated at least five years ago - The student successfully meets minimum scores in all three areas of the COMPASS/ACCUPLACER entrance examination
+- The student has graduated from an accredited high school or satisfied requirements for the General Educational Development (GED) Equivalency Certificate - The student's high school class graduated at least five years ago - The student successfully meets minimum scores in all three areas of the COMPASS/ACCUPLACER entrance examination be made by the Office of Undergraduate Admissions staff.

-A non-traditional student may gain regular admission by meeting regular admission requirements, completing the placement examination with scores deemed appropriate by the university, or by completing Learning Support Program requirements, if applicable.

-An analysis of the non-traditional student's progress in the required high school curriculum will be made by the Office of Undergraduate Admissions staff.
 The student may be required to take university courses to compensate for any deficiencies in the required high school curriculum.

+A non-traditional student may gain regular admission by meeting regular admission requirements, completing the placement examination with scores deemed appropriate by the university, or by completing Program requirements, if applicable.

+An analysis of the non-traditional student's progress in the required high school curriculum will